anastamerr/QuantumFlow/explanation.md

 ## Data Flow

-The data flow in QuantumForge follows this pattern:
+The data flow in QuantumFlow follows this pattern:

 1. **User Interaction**: User drags a gate from the sidebar onto the circuit canvas
 2. **State Update**: The Redux store updates with the new gate information